denten-books/plain-text/main.md

 Katz maintains that Goodman's notions of discreteness and differentiation properly affect the format and not the medium of representation.
-Second, he maintains that the distinction between digital and analog formats could sometimes depend on the properties attached to the user of a particular system of representations (as opposed to the physical properties of the physical itself).
+Second, he maintains that the distinction between digital and analog formats could sometimes depend on properties attached to the user of a particular system of representations (as opposed to the physical properties of the medium itself).
 To illustrate these two amendments, Katz uses the example of an approximate measuring system that uses a supply of marbles in a large beaker.
 The unit of measurement could be something like a "number of handfuls."
 Even though marbles are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction of a "handful."
 My two handfuls will be different from another's.
 A corollary to the distinction between medium and format then is the user's ability to perceive quantities.
 The reader (viewer, listener) matters.
 Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital (under the expanded definition).
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
 From similar thought experiments Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system.

 The movement from medium to format and user radically destabilizes Goodman's original insight.
-We started by looking for a definition of the digital in the intrinsic physical properties of the medium.
+We started by looking for a definition of the digital in the intrinsic material properties of the medium.
 But we ended in concluding that the property of the digital is rather a structure imposed extrinsically and one that could hinge on the cognitive capabilities of the people imposing the structure.
 Where Goodman begins with physical properties of matter (divisible,